Andonome/stories/effect_summaries.md

 Air gains unnatural properties.

 0. Air becomes subtly reflective, like the shimmer on water.
+Seeing through it comes with a -1 penalty.
-1. Air becomes opaque, stopping anyone seeing through it.
+1. Air becomes opaque.
+Any roll to see through the air receives a -3 penalty.
 1. Air becomes unbreathable, inflicting Fatigue Points on anyone inhaling it.
 1. Air stifles sound.
 1. Air becomes dense, and moving through it is like moving through thick molasses.